 New Zealand Destination Guide

 Queenstown is renowned as one of the world's adventure capitals.
 Be it winter or summer, fun abounds for young singles and families alike in this exciting South Island town.
-Snow bunnies can hit the slopes for skiing and snowboarding, or otherwise experience the adrenaline rush of one of the world's first and most famous bungy leaps at the 47-metre high Kawarau Bridge bungy jump.
+Snow bunnies can hit the slopes for skiing and snowboarding, or experience the adrenaline rush at one of the world's first and bungy leaps: the 47-metre high Kawarau Bridge jump.

-If you're not into sports, you might prefer visiting some of the breathtaking locations used in Peter Jackson's Lord of the Rings movies, with film-based tours now one of the most popular things to do in New Zealand.
-Queenstown is also the starting point for tours to Milford Sound – a world-renowned natural wonder regularly voted the most scenic tourist spot in the country.
+Queenstown is also the starting point for tours to Milford Sound – a world-renowned natural wonder regularly voted among the most scenic tourist spots in the country.

 Nearby Wanaka rivals Queenstown with some of the most spectacular scenery in the Otago region and is the perfect springboard if you’re thinking of cycling the extensive Otago Central Rail Trail, or vineyard-hopping across the Central Otago wine region.